Sam Kerr apologises for ‘expressing myself poorly’ after not guilty verdict

 She denied using “whiteness as an insult” and claimed: “I believed it was him using his power and privilege over me because he was accusing me of being something I’m not… I was trying to express that due to the power and privilege they had, they would never have to understand what we had just gone through and the fear we were having for our lives.”

-Asked if she was saying Pc Lovell was “stupid because he was white”, Ms Kerr said: “No”.
+Asked if she was saying Pc Lovell was “stupid because he was white”, Kerr said: “No”.

-Ms Kerr and her partner Ms Mewis told the court how they felt “dismissed” by Pc Lovell after explaining how they had been “trapped” in the back of a taxi and “held against our will”.
+Kerr and Mewis told the court how they felt “dismissed” by Pc Lovell after explaining how they had been “trapped” in the back of a taxi and “held against our will”.

-At the station, Ms Kerr, her partner and Pc Lovell got into an exchange, described in court as a “heated argument”, and Ms Kerr told police “this is a racial f****** thing”.
+At the station, Kerr, Mewis and Pc Lovell got into an exchange, described in court as a “heated argument”, and Kerr told police “this is a racial f****** thing”.

 She told the jury: “I believed they were treating me differently because of what they perceived to be the colour of my skin – particularly Pc Lovell’s behaviour.

-“At the time, I thought they were trying to put it on me.”

-The Crown Prosecution Service originally decided not to charge Ms Kerr, the court heard.
+The Crown Prosecution Service originally decided not to charge Kerr, the court heard.

 In his first statement to the CPS, the officer made no mention of the “stupid and white” comment having an impact on him, the jury was told.